 I remember it vividly.
 It was April 2013 and I was riding my bike on the Alameda Creek trail in Fremont, California, and listening to that Upside of Quitting Episode of Freakonomics.

 I realized that there was a huge life decision made based on sunk cost — and that decision resulted in me severely limiting the quality and upward trajectory of my life.

-The reason why I was stuck was that I was holding onto my time and dedication put in as a CrossFit trainer and athlete.
-I had competed in the 2008 CrossFit games and 2009/2010 CrossFit regions.
+The reason why I was stuck was that I was holding onto my time and dedication put in as a Cross-Training trainer and athlete.
+I had competed in the 2008 Cross-Training Games and 2009/2010 Cross-Training Regions.
 It was now 2013 and I was still doing the same old thing.
 Coaching and working out every day.
 Spending 10 hours in a gym.
 Not growing personally or professionally.
 I was holding onto what I created and not wanting to give it up.
 I had all this sunk cost that I was holding onto.
-I was being irrational, stubborn, and not considering the opportunity cost of pursuing this half-baked ambition making it back to the CrossFit games again.
+I was being irrational, stubborn, and not considering the opportunity cost of pursuing this half-baked ambition making it back to the Cross-Training Games again.

 So I quit.
-I quit CrossFit in its entirety.
+I quit Cross-Training in its entirety.
 I moved to San Francisco and got an MBA.
 I stopped coaching and started working in tech.
-There is a big story behind that that transition but no need to go into those details for the purposes of this article.
+There is a big story behind that transition but no need to go into those details for the purposes of this article.